 -Stock your kitchen and/or desk with healthy options so you can be prepared in any given situation.

 -Learn how to say “no” to sugars.
 The more you can turn your back on sugar, the easier it becomes to avoid it and the less likely you will want it.

 - Coconut sugar

 Of course, this doesn’t mean that honey, maple syrup, dates, etc. are just evaporated into the body in some magical way.
 They are digested nearly identical.
 However, they do provide some antimicrobial, antibacterial and trace mineral properties.
 Added sugars are predominately those contributing to obesity, diabetes, and other related diseases.
 The main idea here is to reduce overall sugar intake and choose nature’s sweeteners when you have a sweet tooth.

 When it comes to fruit (natural sugars), remember this is still sugar and not to overdo it.
-The same effects including bloating can arise with increased fruit intake.
-To help limit the amount of fruit you’re eating, choose smaller fruits so you’re not tempted to eat the whole thing if it’s massive in size or pair fruit with a protein source like nut butters or raw nuts to leave you fuller longer.
+The same effects including bloating can occur with increased fruit intake.
+To help limit the amount of fruit you’re eating, choose smaller fruits so you’re not tempted to eat the whole thing if it’s massive in size or pair fruit with a protein/fat source like nut butters or raw nuts to leave you feeling fuller longer.
 Eating fruit around workouts are great because they are easily digested.
-When picking fruit, berries are awesome because they’re packed with fiber, antioxidants and offer a variety of other benefits.
+When picking fruit, choose berries for their fiber and antioxidants content.

 Recommended Intake Per Day